Earliest graduation announcement in Staples history sets graduation for June 13

 March 13 marked the earliest official announcement for a graduation date in Staples history.
 Usually, graduation is set after April break, but due to changes in state statutes, schools are now free to set graduation dates earlier.

-“[These state statutes] allow us to set graduation without having to wait for how many snow days a district would call,” Staples HIgh School Principal Stafford W. Thomas III said.
+“[These state statutes] allow us to set graduation without having to wait for how many snow days a district would call,” Staples Principal Stafford W. Thomas III said.

 According to the March 13 email announcement graduation is on June 13 with a rain date of June 14.